As a musician, music distribution is a huge part of what you do. This is how you get your music out to reach the largest audience possible.

-This is one of the biggest shifts in music distribution, one that doesn’t seem to be going away any time soon.
+This is one of the biggest shifts in music distribution, which doesn’t seem to be going away any time soon.

 Now that you have a quick overview of the digital era’s effect on music, it’s time to look at the distributors.
 Here is a closer look at the different distributors.

-There are distributors that work with the different record labels to distribute their music.
-Some of these distributors also work with the independent artists and labels as well.
+Some distributors work with different record labels to distribute their music.
+Some of these distributors also work with independent artists and labels as well.

 Digital Bulk Distributors